Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAPagePart.md

     app/console cache:clear

-And have a look at the front-end (/app_dev.php/en/content-pageparts), the Service page part should now be rendered as just defined.
+And have a look at the front-end (`/app_dev.php/en/content-pageparts`), the Service page part should now be rendered as just defined.

-For more information on the Liip Imagine configuration refer to the [Liip Imagine Bundle documentation][2].
+For more information on the Liip Imagine bundle configuration options refer to the [Liip Imagine Bundle documentation][2].

 4) Overriding a page part template